ChemicalDevelopment/vpl/README.md

 The recording to video is glitchy, so it is recomended to render to individual frames

+# Creating a video

+Say you have output to `tmp/{num}.jpg` at `24` frames per second, and you want to create a `.mp4` file

+You can do this with:

+`ffmpeg -r 24 -i tmp/%08d.jpg -c:v libx264 -vf fps=24 -pix_fmt yuv420p out.mp4`

 # exposure settings

 Exposure settings are extremely finicky to get working.
 Here's a few commands to try: